30 October 2018

 Soon after my last visit in 2016 — and just shy of its 100th birthday — iconic DC coffee shop Swing's Coffee closed for two years for a building overhaul.
 I was glad to discover that the renovated coffee shop in full swing on my return.
 Located just across the street from the White House, Swing's had a line of people out the front door when I first arrived on my walk in to my office one morning.
 I eyed the brew bar with envy but I was running late and needed to go for something quicker.
 I opted for the single-origin Nicaraguan coffee that was available on batch brew and was impressed with how good it was.

 Inside, the décor hasn't changed a great deal — many of the fixtures features from the coffee shop's early history still remain — although it's a little sleeker.
-And it's still a must-do on any speciality coffee tour of DC.
+And it's still a must-do on any specialty coffee tour of DC.

 Swing's is located at 1700 G Street nr 17 St and various other locations.
 Website.
 Twitter.
 Instagram.